leandrocgsi/GSONJacksonPlayground/README.md

 # GSON and Jackson Playground

-This is my playground to compare GSON and Jackson.
+This is my playground to compare diferenves between GSON and Jackson.

 * GSON
 * Jackson